Chief Marketing Officer (CMO) Resume Guide

 Once you have eliminated anything that doesn’t fit the bill, scrutinize your word use.
 Your resume must convey your ability to communicate strongly and accurately, since that is an absolute requirement for your position, so clear descriptions are important.

-Consider marketing trends and create a story in this section that describes how you’ve stayed ahead of the curve by mentioning campaigns you’ve spearheaded and the growth those campaigns have led to.
+Consider marketing trends and create a story in this section that describes how you’ve stayed ahead of the competition by mentioning campaigns you’ve spearheaded and the growth those campaigns have led to.
 Those achievements not only tell recruiters what you have done but show that you will be able to solve challenges moving forward.

 Education and Awards